 Required training, prerequisites and vision requirements must be successfully completed prior to attempting either the written or practical examinations.
 However, the required documentation for successful completion of training, prerequisites and NRCan Eye Examination Report Form may be submitted to NRCan following the exam (provided that it was successfully completed prior to attempting exams – reference: CAN/CGSB-48.9712-2014 / (ISO 9712:2012, IDT) para 7.1)

 Payment of fees does not complete or guarantee the application and examination process.
 The candidate is responsible to ensure all requisites/requirements have been met prior to examination or final certification as required.
 Submission of training, prerequisites, or visual acuity that have taken place following certification examination will be considered as non-compliant and may result in exam results being voided.
 Certification status will not granted until full completion, verification, and NRCan approval of application and required fees and requisites.
 Any misrepresentation or falsification on any of the required documents may result in Code of Conduct violations.

-- Increased competence in using new or established techniques on a broader and/or more complex range of
+- Increased competence in using new or established techniques on a broader and/or more complex range of applications:

-- Applications; development of new techniques;
+- development of new techniques;

-- Development and/or use of more complex evaluation procedures;
+- development and/or use of more complex evaluation procedures;

-- Increased use of codes, standards and specifications;
+- increased use of codes, standards and specifications;

-- Also improved performance in selecting and applying other NDT methods;
+- also improved performance in selecting and applying other NDT methods;

-- Published technical papers;
+- published technical papers;

-- Any other information deemed relevant.
+- any other information deemed relevant for level 3 certification.